eccentricdevotion/TARDIS/achievements.md

 Achievements
 ============

 Players can gain rewards for TARDIS achievements.
-The achievement system is mostly automatic, and works in conhunction with TARDIS [books](books.html).
+The achievement system is mostly automatic, and works in conjunction with TARDIS [books](books.html).
 If using a Spout enabled server/client combination, then an actual Minecraft achievement popup is used :)

 Players can get the following achievements.